chaiNNer-org/Navi/navi.md

 E.g. `struct Image { width: uint, height: uint, channels: uint }` and `struct null;` are structure type definitions.

+Fields are declared as name-type pairs.
+Field names have to unique per structure definition.
+The field type may be any type except `never`.

+### Instantiation

-Note that all fields are optional when instantiating a type.
+All fields are optional when instantiating a type from a structure definition.
 So `Image`, `Image { width: uint }`, `Image { height: uint }`, and `Image { width: uint, height: uint, channels: uint }` all create the same type given the above type definition for `Image`.

 ### New type pattern

-Structure types are only equivalent if their names are the same and all their fields are equivalent.
+Structure types are only equivalent if they have the same definition and all their fields are equivalent.
 This means that each structure type definitions creates a new type of structure types.

 ### Generics

-Each structure type is generic over all its field types.
+Each structure definition is generic over all its field types.

+E.g. `Image { width: int(100..) }` is the type of all images with a width of at least 100.

+If a field is assigned `never` (e.g. `Image { width: never, height: uint }`), then the resulting type will also be `never`.

 ### Field access

 Using a field access expression, it is possible to access for type of a field a structure or union of structures.

-### Set representation

-This is only important for the implementation and theory behind the type system.
-Users can ignore this section.

-Internally, structure types are represented as a tuple `(name, field_1, field_2, ..., field_n)`.

-E.g. the set representation of the above `Image` structure is `(Image, uint, uint, uint)`.
+The syntax is the dot syntax that is also using in other languages.
+E.g. `Image { width: 100 }.width` is `100` and `Image.width` is `uint`.

 ## Variable definitions

-Variables definitions are a way to give a name to a specific type expression.
+There is no proper programming language without variables and Navi has them too of course.

+However, Navi's variables are immutable.
+Once a value is assigned to them, it cannot be changed.
+So variables can also be thought of as an alias for a specific type expression.

 Example: